Dark Mode Light Mode

-There’s no denying that Netflix is one of the best streaming services.
-It’s certainly the most popular.
-Each day, people all around the globe turn on Netflix and hear that iconic “Tudum” sound that says it’s time to watch a show or movie.
+There's no denying that Netflix is one of the best services.
+It's certainly the most popular.
+Each day, people all around the globe turn on Netflix and hear that iconic “Tudum” sound that says it's time to watch a show or movie.

-But apparently, that sound didn’t entice people to try out Netflix’s interactive content.
-As reported by The Verge and confirmed by Netflix, the streaming service will delist 20 of its 24 “Interactive Specials” from the platform on December 1.
+But apparently, that sound didn't entice people to try out Netflix's interactive content.
+As reported by The Verge and confirmed by Netflix, the streaming will delist 20 of its 24 “Interactive Specials” from the platform on December 1.

 Remaining Netflix Interactive Specials